bolunxu/bolunxu.github.io/index.md

 #### Updates
+*2023/02:* Our group will present work on using [a novel deep learning approach for energy storage price arbitrage](https://arxiv.org/pdf/2211.07797.pdf) in PES General Meeting 2023.

 *2023/01:* Our SoC market model for energy storage has been published in the new [IEEE Transactions on Energy Markets, Policy and Regulation](https://ieeexplore.ieee.org/document/10021874) journal.

 *2023/01:* Honored to receive the [NSF CAREER award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2239046&HistoricalAwards=false) to work on energy storage grid integration.